Legal Help for Child Sexual Abuse

 Often adult survivors have a hard time trying their cases because without substantial hard evidence to support their claims, offenders cannot be convicted.
 Litigation can sometimes take years with cases taking a toll on the survivor who filed the suit.

 This doesn’t mean you shouldn’t report your case.
 It just means that you need to be prepared mentally and emotionally for a potentially long and arduous journey through the legal system.
-However, as we’ve seen in recently publicized cases, when multiple survivors ban together to report an abuser, justice is more likely to be served.

 Creating a Group Action Against Your Abuser